flinksey/100-Days-of-Code/log.md

 **Thoughts**: Considering the time constraints I've got, I figure that I'll switch things up tomorrow and focus on my capstone project.
 I'll still bounce around ideas for this, but ultimately I have to figure out what the heck I'm going to do with the project.
 As a sidenote, I'm not yet sure how I'll incorporate Pygame, so it's currently a point of exploration.

 **Link to Grid Game as is**: [Grid Game](https://github.com/flinksey/Grid-Game)

+### Day 40: September 26, 2020

+**Today's Progress**: Figured out a couple of possible approaches to fixing the grid_update function.
+Also, discovered another bug.
+Might actually have to redo several functions.

+**Thoughts**: I keep getting stuck here, so I think that I should leave it for a day or two to focus on research so that I can come back to it with fresh ideas.
+Also, I should really get to work on the project.
+It won't make itself.

+**Link to Grid Game as is**: [Grid Game](https://github.com/flinksey/Grid-Game)